Overview

 Downloading video

-• Once the video has processed, a link to your video will appear in the Chat.
+- Once the video has processed, a link to your video will appear in the Teams Chat and it may also be in your OneDrive.

-• Depending on the length of your video, the processing will take a long time before it is available.
-Additionally, you should get an email with a link to where your video is stored on Stream.
-Or you can find your video at Stream.
+- Depending on the length of your video, the processing will take a long time before it is available.

-• Click on the link to access your video, this will open in Stream (video server).
+- Click on the link to access your video, this may open in Stream or OneDrive.

 Appendix 2 - Recording Lectures using PowerPoint